Use any of these functions to quickly clean columns in your data set. Use clean()

 :

-Use parameter remove
+Use argument remove

 to match values that must be removed from the input, using regular expressions (regex).
-In case of clean_numeric()
+In the case of clean_numeric()

-, comma's will be read as dots and only the last dot will be kept.
+, commas will be read as dots and only the last dot will be kept.
 Function clean_character()

 clean_percentage()